bugbiteme/hello-spring/README.md

 `mvn clean package` - to compile a *jar executable which you can run locally

+`mvn spring-boot:run` - to build and run your code in one step.

 After successful compilation, you will find the executable jar in the `target/` directory.

-You can runn `hello` with the following command from the project root directory:
+You can also run the `hello` service with the following command from the project root directory:

 `java -jar target/*.jar`

+... or better yet, use the

 Once running, point your web browser to `localhost:8080` or run the command: